April 2

 Furthermore, vacuum bags--both edge and chamber--are more durable than the zip-top storage bags you'd use with the water displacement method (even those made for the freezer).
 So they're safer for sous-viding, especially for long cooks (over 6 hours or so), because they're less likely to fail during the cook.

 Both great points.
-But here at TRK, we think the best reason to buy a vacuum sealer for use with your sous vide circulator is because of the huge number of other uses you'll have for it in your kitchen.
+But we think the best reason to buy a vacuum sealer for use with your sous vide circulator is because of the huge number of other uses you'll have for it in your kitchen.

-And, you can also use a sous vide bath for thawing frozen food and reheating leftovers--and nothing makes this easier vacuum-sealed bags, which you can just pop in the sous vide bath.
+You can also use a sous vide bath for thawing frozen food and reheating leftovers--and nothing makes this easier than vacuum-sealed bags, which you can just pop into the sous vide bath straight from the freezer.
+A pound of hamburger or chicken breasts will thaw in less than half an hour--with no cooked spots from microwaving.

 For more info, see our article How to Save Time, Money and Food with Your Sous Vide + Vacuum Sealer.